 Red-eared sliders can grow up to 12 inches in length.
-This, of course, means a small plastic enclosure will not provide enough room for a full-grown slider.
+This means a small plastic enclosure will not provide enough room for a full-grown slider.
 Males stay smaller than females but they still grow to be seven to nine inches long.

 The Best Enclosure for a Full Grown Red Eared Slider

-Your turtle needs a tank 4-5 times as long as his carapace.
-So, if your turtle is 12 inches long, multiply 12 by 4 or 5 and his tank should be 48-60 inches long.
+Your turtle needs a tank 4 to 5 times as long as his carapace.
+If your turtle is 12 inches long, multiply 12 by 4 or 5 and his tank should be 48 to 60 inches long.
 For the depth, multiply by 2.
 Having said all this, a full grown female 12-inch slider really needs a 100-gallon tank—much larger than the majority of turtle owners have.

 How Often to Clean the Turtle Tank